Liberation (Christina Aguilera album): Music and lyrics

+"Right Movies" is reggae and dancehall-inspired.
+The track begins with a spoken word verse by an unknown man, but later, in a feminist gesture, it is performed by three female artists (Aguilera, Keida, Shenseea).
+"Like I Do" is a mid-tempo song that blends elements of hip-hop, R&B, and house music.

 Title and artwork

 About the title of the album Aguilera explained, "I wanted to have a title that meant freeing myself from anything that wasn't my truth.
 That's a constant I think in everyone's life: every time you feel stifled in a current situation where you feel you're not quite yourself or being bogged down by other people's opinions.
 Or when you feel like you're stuck in a stagnant place."

 On the May 2018 cover of Paper magazine, Aguilera appeared bare-faced without makeup and retouching, saying "I'm at the place, even musically, where it's a liberating feeling to be able to strip it all back and appreciate who you are and your raw beauty."
 The similar photography style was chosen for the Liberation artwork—posing with a natural look, Aguilera is seen in closeup.
 The cover of the standard edition was revealed on Aguilera's website on May 3, 2018.